Unforeseen medical treatment

 Treatment & costs

-Secteur 1: practitioners who charge the official social security rate
+"Secteur 1": practitioners who charge the official social security rate

-Secteur 2: practitioners who charge an extra fee on top of the official rate
+"Secteur 2": practitioners who charge an extra fee on top of the official rate.

-- If you are admitted to hospital, make sure you present your European Health Insurance Card (EHIC) on admission.
-This will save you from paying any refundable costs up front and ensure you only pay the patient contribution.
+- Be sure to present your European Health Insurance Card on admission.
+This will save you from paying any refundable costs up front and ensure you pay only the patient contribution.

 - You can claim back around 70% of the standard treatment cost.